avisi-cloud/structurizr-site-generatr/README.md

    docker> docker run -it --rm -v c:/projects/c4:/var/model -p 8080:8080 ghcr.io/avisi-cloud/structurizr-site-generatr serve -w workspace.dsl
 ```

-By defalult, a development web server will be started and accessible at http://localhost:8080/ (if available).
+By default, a development web server will be started and accessible at http://localhost:8080/ (if available).

 #### For those taking the Docker approach